 How many ways of building a graph do you know?

-There are hundreds of methods and tools to choose from.
-But every time you work on the performance report, you stick to one effective approach.
-You might have also built a template so that you don’t have to create an entirely new structure every month.
+There are hundreds of methods and tools, but you use one approach every time you work on the performance report.
+You might have also built a template to save time every month.

 In other words, you’ve made your SOP.
 You just haven’t written it down.

-Your colleagues also must have developed their own SOPs for recurring processes.
+Your colleagues also develop SOPs for recurring processes.
 Some of them are effective.
 Others aren’t — in any case, you have no control over them unless they’re documented.

 Standardizing processes across your team is the #1 method for increasing team productivity.

-Yet however effective standard operating procedures are, the documentation process isn’t done in one day.
-You’ll face a number of phases (and challenges) as you try to communicate this idea to your team.
+However effective standard operating procedures are, documentation isn’t done in one day.
+You’ll face several phases (and challenges) as you try to communicate this idea to your team.

 ✔️ How do you identify procedures to standardize?